JoraGevorgyan/Project2/README.md

 #       **Account Information System**
 #
+## General info
+   This project will work with a database of Bank accounts.
+    There are many ways to work with them, and when the program finishes, all the data will be saved in the base file.

+## **Setup**
+   To compile and run this project, you need to run the following commands in your terminal.
 #
-## General info
-    This project will work with bank account base.
-    There are any options for working with them, and when program ended, all data will be saved in the base file.

-## Setup
-    To run this project you need to run the following commands in your terminal step 1:
+step 1:
 ```sh
 $ chmod +x ./build.sh